IvSan/CobraDataKeeper/README.md

 # Blockchain data keeper
 **MVP 1.0 Prototype**
 **Project for Vilnius school of AI**

 Software that allows you to store data with proof it will never be changed.
 Based on Proof-of-Work concept.
 Blockchain architecture SPA *(single peer application)*.
 All data stored in a single text file next to the script itself. if there is no one new file will be created automatically.
-If file exists it will be validated each script run.
+If file exists it will be validated and complemented each script run.

 ## How to run
 Get help: `python3 chainer.py -h`